Mathematics Placement Exams

 The mathematics placement exams are administered online through Blackboard.
 Students going through freshman orientation will be automatically enrolled in the Blackboard course for the exams.
-If you are a continuing student or a transfer student and have not taken the exam, contact the Chair of the mathematics department, Sylvia Silberger, via email to enroll in a blackboard placement exam course.
+If you are a continuing student or a transfer student and have not taken the exam, contact the Center for University Advisement (email@example.com) to enroll in a Blackboard placement exam course.
 You will then be able to take it at home at your leisure.
-Please note, however, that if you are not taking the exam through freshman orientation, your score will not be automatically updated to the system.
-You will have to contact Professor Silberger again to get appropriate overrides and to make certain the system is updated.

 There are two placement exams.
 Both are half-hour exams, and both should be taken without a calculator.

 The first exam is the Basic Algebra (BA) exam.
 A score of 16 or higher on the BA exam or passing MATH 6A is sufficient for enrolling in MATH 50, MATH 61, or MATH 61A.
 If your score is less than 16, you should take MATH 6A before taking MATH 50, MATH 61, or MATH 61A.